AryanAnchalia24/WhatBytes_Assignment/README.md

 Note:
 The project fulfills all the requiremnets.
 One key feature is that once 'logout' is clicked on a page, then the cache of the browser is cleared so that the previous authenticated pages cannot be accessed.
+No styling is provided for the web pages.

 Instructions to Run: